LucasMW/MegamanZX-PC/README.md

 # MegamanZX-PC
-A Megaman ZX remake for PC.
+A Demo for Megaman ZX remake for PC.
+This is for educational purpose only.